WilcoMatthijssen/SubnetCalculator/README.md

 Works on Windows 10.
 Other operating systems could work but I havent tested it.

-*This program is unsigned which means Windows will complain that this program could be unsafe.
-Reason for it not being published properly is that I didn't want to spend money on completing the signing process.*
+*This program is unsigned which means Windows will complain that this program could be unsafe.*

 ## How to use